-- The University of Florida move: - All 'Lecturers' to the rank of 'Assistant Teaching Professor'; - o All 'Senior Lecturers' to the rank of 'Associate Teaching Professor,' and; - o All 'Master Lecturers' to the rank of 'Teaching Professor.'2 - In making these changes, the University shall advance its "Rise to 5" initiative by: - Recruiting, supporting, and retaining top-notch teaching-intensive faculty; - o Cultivating a collegial, collaborative workplace environment.
+- The University of Florida move: - o All 'Lecturers' to the rank of 'Assistant Teaching Professor'; - o All 'Senior Lecturers' to the rank of 'Associate Teaching Professor,' and; - o All 'Master Lecturers' to the rank of 'Teaching Professor.' - In making these changes, the University shall advance its "Rise to 5" initiative by: - o Recruiting, supporting, and retaining top-notch teaching-intensive faculty; - Providing teaching-intensive faculty with the resources they need to pursue the University's educational, research, and funding goals, and; - o Cultivating a collegial, collaborative workplace environment.